VoGur/FunProjects/README.md

-A collection of assignments I had or questions asked or some investigation/coding I did in preparations for interviews
+Some fun assignments I had or questions asked or some investigation/coding I did in preparations for interviews.